Click on Map for larger image

 Meet Your Tour Hosts

-But wait, there is more: Peru Llama, Blackberry Hill, Martin’s Lumber and Nettle Meadow – Blackberry Hill had organic offerings: jams, bread, poultry and non GMO pork, Martin’s Certified Tree Farm will offer demonstrations (weather permitting) of the forge in their metal shop or the sawmill operation, showing beautiful grains of the sugar maple, and wood sawed from a tree tapped in bygone days, as well as craft demonstrations and items for sale.
-Just down the road, find Nettle Meadow Farm, with tasting of goat and sheep cheeses and, weather permitting, farm tours each hour.
-On High Street, near the Toad Hill turnoff, stop in at Peru Llama farm to meet (and be kissed by) Critter, and learn more about llamas.
+But wait, there is more: Blackberry Hill, Martin’s Lumber, Nettle Meadow and Rustic Acres- Blackberry Hill has organic offerings: jams, bread, poultry and non GMO pork, Martin’s Lumber host the Artisan Market where freinds join them in offering indoor activities, demonstrations and sales.
+Just down the road, find Nettle Meadow Farm, with tasting of goat and sheep cheeses and, weather permitting, farm tours each hour and not far from Hidden Hollow Maple is our newest farm on the tour, Rustic Acres, demonstrating forgotten ways of farm life with vintage homesteading items.
 (Be sure to gas up your vehicle before you arrive in as there are no Gas Stations in Thurman.)